Are you terrified of Springtails ? and want to get rid of them permanently in an organic way? Then you are so lucky, you are in the correct place.

 Springtails thrive on mold and fungi and even replenish nutrients back into the soil by feeding outside on decomposing vegetation, bacteria, insect feces, pollen, etc.

-But you will also notice springtails in houseplants, springtails in pool, and even springtails in bed.
 It is so because they go inside underneath the doors and through small cracks and crevices found in exterior walls looking for moisture when the outside weather becomes too dry.

 Where Do Springtails Live?